ashtondeveyra/camia_VillarinDeVeyra/README.md

 - Features:
-1. Input student's name, section, and time of arrival
+1. Input student's name, section, and time of arrival 2 Display the nth position of the current student who made an input
-2. Let the student optionally enter a code/password to avoid impersonation (4 digits)
 3. Display time status (early/late/on time)

 - How to Run the Program: